Infectious-Diseases-Data-Observatory/iddoverse/README.md

 ## Why is this useful?

-The code will speed up the time taken to produce analysis datasets and provide consistent outputs.
-The user should be able to simply input their domains and the code should create an analysis dataset.
+The package will assist researchers manpiulate their datasets transferred from IDDO, minimising the time spent on data transformation before analysis can begin.

 ## Citation

-To cite iddoverse in publications, see [CITATION](https://github.com/Infectious-Diseases-Data-Observatory/iddoverse/blob/main/inst/CITATION)
+To cite `iddoverse` in publications, see [CITATION](https://github.com/Infectious-Diseases-Data-Observatory/iddoverse/blob/main/inst/CITATION)

 ## Issues